Tashukwa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-grep -v bin /etc/passwd -- displays all the lines in the file /etc/passwd that do not contain the pattern "bin". grep ^[[:alpha:]] /etc/ssh/sshd_config -- displays all lines of the file /etc/ssh/sshd_config starting with a letter. tr Ac Ze -- replaces all characters A and c from input to Z and e respectively.
+grep -v bin /etc/passwd -- displays all the lines in the file /etc/passwd that do not contain the pattern "bin". grep ^[[:alpha:]] /etc/ssh/sshd_config -- displays all lines of the file /etc/ssh/sshd_config starting with a letter. tr Ac Ze -- replaces all characters A and c from input to Z and e respectively. tr -d cC -- removes all the letters c and C frrom input.